magomimmo/modern-cljs/doc/tutorial-11.md

 ## Catch early react istantly

-It's now time to see how we can improve the user experience of the `loginForm` by using few more DOM events and DOM manipulations features of Domina.
+It's now time to see if we can improve the user experience of the `loginForm` by introducing few more DOM events and DOM manipulations features of Domina.

-One of the first lesson I learnt when I first started programming, it was that any error has to be catch and managed as soon as it manifests itself.
+One of the first lesson I learnt when I first started programming was that any error has to be catch and managed as soon as it manifests itself.

-That lesson can be relatively easily approached in our `loginForm` case.
-Here, *as soon as possible* it means that the syntactical correctness of the email and password typed in by the user should be verified as soon as their input fields lose focus (i.e.  *blur*).
+In our `loginForm` context, *as soon as possible* it means that the syntactical correctness of the email and password typed in by the user has to be verified as soon as their input fields lose focus (i.e.
+*blur*).

 ### Email/Password validators

-A pretty short specification could be the following:
+A pretty short specification of our desire could be the following:

-1. As soon as the email input field loses the focus, we can check its syntactical correctness by matching its value against one of the several [email regex validators][16] available on the net; if the validation return true, then we should make some evidence of the error to the user (e.g. by refocusing the email input field, making its border red and adding a red help/error message close to it;
+1. As soon as the email input field loses the focus, check its syntactical correctness by matching its value against one of the several [email regex validators][16] available on the net; if the validation does not pass, make some evidence of the error to help the user (e.g. by showing a red message, refocusing the email input field and making its border red;

-2. A soon as the password input field loses the focus, we can check its syntactical correctness by matching its length against the mininum accepted length; if the validation return true, then we should make some evidence of the error to the user (e.g. by refocusing the password input field, making its border red and adding a red help/error message close to it.
+2. A soon as the password input field loses the focus, check its syntactical correctness by matching its length against the mininum accepted length; if the validation does not pass, make some evidence of the error to the user.

-Although a nice looking implementation of those functional speicifications are left to you, we're going to show at least a very rude sample from wich to start from.
+Although a nice looking implementation of the above specifications are left to you, let's show at least a very rude sample from wich to start from.

-Let's start by adding to `login.cljs` two [dynamic vars][17] against wich make the validation of the `email` and the `password` fields:
+Open the `login.cljs` source file and start by adding two [dynamic vars][17] to be used for the `email` and `password` fields
+validation:

 ```clojure
 (def ^:dynamic *min-password-length* 8)